Oyster Blogs: Hotel Blog | Locals Blog

 Rooms

-The 127 newly renovated rooms are a great value: spacious, clean, with flat-screen TVs and free Internet.
+The 127 rooms (all renovated in 2009) are a great value: spacious, clean, with flat-screen TVs and free Internet.

 • Cotton sheets and three poly-stuffed pillows per bed are just adequate, but fine for what you're paying.